SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :header: "Attribute","Description"
    :widths: 40,60

-   "title=""[Resource]""", "Title of the button" "param=""[String]""", "String to pass to the SQL scripts executed on runtime of the mass import."
+   "title=""[resource]""", "Title of the button" "param=""[string]""", "String to pass to the SQL scripts executed on runtime of the mass import."
    "restart=""[true|false]""", "If set to false, the button will be invisible when executed once."

 **Example:**

-1. Executing a batch file
++ Executing a batch file

 .. code-block:: xml
   :linenos: